Walking holiday in the Pyrenees

 Setcases has most of its economic base in year-round tourism, including hiking in the warmer months and skiing during the winter season with a lift at Vallter.

-Day 4 - around Setcases
+Day 4 - Setcases and surroundings

 This day you will be able to discover Setcases and surroundings.
 There is a walk from the ski station which would give access to a high level circular walk and then down to Setcases, which would be an exciting alternative.